emmanuelwandera8/ssl-certificate-generator/README.md

 ⚠️ **Important Security Notes:**

 1. **Private Key Security**: Never share or expose your private key files
+2. **Password Protection**: Always use a strong password to encrypt private keys
-2. **Self-Signed Certificates**: These certificates are not trusted by browsers by default
+3. **Self-Signed Certificates**: These certificates are not trusted by browsers by default
-3. **Development Use**: Intended for development and testing environments only
+4. **Development Use**: Intended for development and testing environments only
-4. **Production**: Use certificates from trusted Certificate Authorities for production
+5. **Production**: Use certificates from trusted Certificate Authorities for production

 ## Browser Trust